Salesforce DevOps & CI/CD Interview Questions — SFX Support

 Beyond CI/CD, several general best practices apply to all Salesforce deployments to ensure success and minimize risk.

-- Plan Thoroughly: Define what needs to be deployed, the order of deployment (if dependencies exist), and the target environment.
+- Plan Thoroughly: Define what needs to be deployed, the order of deployment, and the target environment.

-- Communicate Changes: Inform all stakeholders (users, admins, other developers) about upcoming deployments and their impact.
+- Communicate Changes: Inform all stakeholders about upcoming deployments and their impact.

-- Backup Before Deployment: Always perform a full backup of your target environment (especially production) before a major deployment.
+- Backup Before Deployment: Always perform a full backup of your target environment before a major deployment.

 - Deploy During Off-Peak Hours: Schedule production deployments during times of low user activity to minimize disruption.

-- Test in Target Environment: Even after successful validation, perform smoke tests and critical path testing in the target environment immediately after deployment.
+- Test in Target Environment: Perform smoke tests and critical path testing in the target environment immediately after deployment.

 - Monitor Post-Deployment: Keep an eye on system performance, error logs, and user feedback after a deployment.